 Little has been revealed about Susan Strong prior to now.
 The same goes for the history of the human race in the dystopian world of Adventure Time.
-It was initially assumed that Finn was the only living human in the world, but after coming into an unexpected and violent contact with a sentient spaceship looking for Susan, questions start being raised.
-Whether or not Susan is a human has been previously left ambiguous, but she clearly has some connection to the humans.
+It was initially assumed that Finn was the only living human in the world, but after coming into an unexpected and violent contact with a sentient spaceship looking for Susan, questions start being raised about this.
+Whether or not Susan is a human has previously been left ambiguous, but she clearly has some connection to the humans.
 The subtitle of this miniseries, Islands, does not itself suggest how important this story arc is for Finn, Susan and the history of the world.
-The islands that Finn, Jake, Susan and BMO set out to find are far more significant than the vast majority of locations in Ooo.
-The journey to the faraway islands is as wacky and entertaining as any regular episode is, but for Finn, arriving at his destination will take him one step closer to learning more about himself and where he came from.
-Defeating monsters and escaping from other perilous situations are secondary to the plot in this story, and this strong focus on exploring the world and its humans allows it to be one of the most meaningful parts of the overall series to date.
-It is always great seeing BMO have fun, and Jake is one of the best animal sidekicks in any series ever, but it is demonstrated very effectively that Finn can carry episodes by himself.
+The islands that Finn, Jake, Susan and BMO find are far more significant than the vast majority of locations in Ooo.
+The journey to the faraway islands is as crazy and entertaining as any regular episode of the series is, but for Finn, arriving at his destination will take him one step closer to learning more about himself and where he came from.
+Defeating monsters and escaping from other perilous situations are secondary to the plot in this story, and this strong focus on exploring the world and its humans allows it to be one of the most meaningful parts of the series overall.
+It is always great seeing BMO have fun, and Jake is one of the best animal sidekicks in any western series ever, but it is demonstrated very effectively that Finn can carry episodes by himself.
 Susan is also very capable of carrying her own episode.
 This has all been demonstrated before on rare occasions, but this serious and engaging focus on developing Adventure Time‘s characters allows it to stand out in a way similar to Steven Universe.
 Susan has a lot forgotten emotions and memories buried deep inside her, and seeing her remember her childhood is one of the emotional high points of Islands.

 This release contains four sets of extras: song demos, episode animatics, art galleries and a short video titled “Board Pitch”.
 The art galleries include: backgrounds, concept art and model designs.
-The “Board Pitch” video is more of just someone outlining episode three to the production team than what the title suggests, but it and the other extras are interesting and may be of interest to hardcore fans of the show.
+The “Board Pitch” video is basically just someone outlining episode three to the production team, but it and the other extras are interesting and may be of interest to dedicated fans of the show.

 Capsule Computers review guidelines can be found here.